What is Free & Open-Source software (FOSS)?

 What OS do I use?

 At various studios over the years, I’ve worked on Macs, Windows machines, and Linux (Suse OS) machines.
 They’ve all locked up, crashed, and had their weird quirks.
 They’ve all also worked just fine, and we always got the job done.

 My current computer has an Intel Core i9 10850K CPU at 3.60GHz (10 cores), 128 GB of RAM, an Nvidia GeForce RTX 3080 (Founders Edition) graphics card, many internal and external hard drives, a Wacom Intuos 6×8 tablet, and a Benq PD2700u monitor.

 Can you use the free stuff from OpenVisual FX in commercial projects?

 Absolutely, use it for whatever you like, commercial or not.
 And no need to credit me, either.
-Have fun!
+Do whatever you want, have fun!